swcarpentry/shell-novice/episodes/03-create.md

 ## Solution

-When `cp` is given two arguments and the second is a destination directory `cp` copies the files to the destination directory.
+When `cp` is given three or more arguments, the last argument is interpretted as the "destination directory".
+In that case, `cp` copies all files (or directories) into that "destination directory".
+If the final argument is not a directory, it's unclear what should be copied where so

-If given three or more arguments, `cp` throws an error such as the one below, because it is expecting a destination directory name as the last argument.
+`cp` throws an error such as the one below.

 ```error
 cp: target 'basilisk.dat' is not a directory